MicrosoftDocs/powerquery-docs/powerquery-docs/replace-values.md

 ## Replace errors

-For information on replacing errors, go to [Replace errors](dealing-with-errors.md#replace-errors).
+For information on handling cell level errors, including replacing errors, go to [Handling errors at the cell level](dealing-with-errors.md#handling-errors-at-the-cell-level).